 - To conduct research on diagnosing and treating acute clinical conditions and health services-related problems

-Emergency Medicine is one of the eight core clerkships in the Icahn School of Medicine at Mount Sinai curriculum.
-The fourth year clerkship is ranked the number one training experience by students, which reflects the Department’s commitment to teaching.
+Emergency Medicine is one of the nine core clerkships in the Icahn School of Medicine at Mount Sinai curriculum.
+Our fourth year clerkship is ranked the number one training experience by students, which reflects the Department’s commitment to teaching.
 Our faculty are involved in the first and second year courses, and in the third and fourth years we offer electives in Pediatric Emergency Medicine, Ultrasound, Toxicology, ECGs, Emergency Medicine Critical Care, and Prehospital Care.
 Emergency Medicine also houses the simulation program at the School of Medicine.

 Our nine divisions are each actively involved in training and research.
 Research and administration are intimately integrated into the training experience.
 We are leaders in the areas of applied ultrasound, simulation, and informatics.
 Residents are expected to choose an area of focus by their third year and to structure their fourth year as a fellowship.